 We measure the $z=7$ quiescent galaxy number density from \flares\ using every combination of six averaging timescales \mbox{$[0 - 100 \ \rm{Myr}]$}, eight apertures \mbox{$[1-100 \ \rm{kpc}]$} and three quiescence criteria \mbox{[$\mathrm{sSFR} \ / \ \mathrm{Gyr^{-1}}<\frac{0.2}{t_{\mathrm{uni}}}, -1, -2$]}.
-The blue line in Figure~\ref{fig:density_comp} shows the mean density as a function of mass threshold across all 144 combinations and the unfilled points show the maximum.
+The blue line in Figure~\ref{fig:density_comp} shows the median density as a function of mass threshold across all 144 combinations and the unfilled triangles show the maximum.
 The minimum possible at all masses is zero and not visible.
-The number density of RQG-like galaxies is also shown, which at this redshift are usually the dominant population of massive quiescent galaxies.
+The number density of RQG-like galaxies is shown when considering both FRA-1 and FRA-2, and FRA-1 alone.
+The latter case implies a number density $\log_{10}(\mathrm{N_{Q}} \ / \ \mathrm{Mpc}^{-3}) = -7.92^{+0.52}_{-0.76}$.
+By comparing these points to the median, we see that RQG-like galaxies must be a significant population at this redshift.
 We therefore expect future high-redshift massive quiescent galaxy detections to be RQG-like.
 Tightening the mass limit intuitively has a significant effect on the number densities, but begins to diminish in importance by $\mathrm{M_{min} \ / \ \mathrm{M_{\odot}}} > 10^{9.5}$.
-Perhaps worryingly, the remaining mostly arbitrary choices do remain important in this high-mass regime and at lower masses can produce $1 \ \rm{dex}$ increases in density.
+Perhaps worryingly, the remaining mostly arbitrary choices do remain relevant in this high-mass regime at the $0.5 \ \rm{dex}$ level, and at lower masses can produce up to $\sim 3 \ \rm{dex}$ variations in density.
+This does not include combinations that produced zero quiescent galaxies, which are prevalent at all mass limits.
 This highlights the importance of not only matching the mass cut when comparing observations to simulations, but also these additional choices if constraining power is to be maximised.
-The gap between \flares\ and \citetalias{Weibel_2025} can be marginally closed by the maximum value, but a tension of at least $1\sigma$ remains.
+The fiducial \cite{FLARES-VIII} \flares\ measurement compared to by \citetalias{Weibel_2025} is consistent with our lower non-zero limit, indicating that FRA-1 was the only contributing galaxy.
+The gap to the \citetalias{Weibel_2025} measurement can be closed by $0.5 \ \rm{dex}$ if we adopt the maximum value presented here, but a tension of $2\sigma$ remains.